euclidthegame/euclidthegame.iOS/README.md

 ### License and Contributing

 The source code of this game is governed by a MIT license (see the LICENSE file).
-This basicly means that you are able to do anything with the source code as long as you give appropriate credits to use (Kasper Peulen & David Hallgren).
+This basicly means that you are able to do anything with the source code as long as you give appropriate credits to us (Kasper Peulen & David Hallgren).

 We would love to see people forking the game, and making contributions.
 We don't earn anything from this game, so we do all the work in our free time.
 If you are as excited as us about the possibilities for future version of this game,